-Can you truly understand the universal aiki principles as laid down by the Masters of old?
-Can you experience complete relaxation, a calm mind, peace and harmony in your life?
+Can you truly understand the universal aiki principles as laid down by the Masters?
+Can you experience relaxation, a calm mind, peace and harmony?

 By making a study of principles you can develop your energy and ki power.
 Then your mind and your acts become one with nature.

 The first two are achieved by action and conscious discipline.
 The third is achieved by understanding the principles of nature and the universe.

 Do you want unique tips on the theory, principles and practice of Aikido Including one point, relaxation, weight dropping/shifting, ki energy, intention, belief, non-resistance, circles, leading, heavy hand, time on target, and more...

 Aikido allows you to work on all three of these methods of training at the same time.
 Some of the most important principles below will lead you to many more.

 AI is the shortest known way of saying equal Love for all without discrimination as to race, creed, colour or form.

 KI is the Cosmic Power that flows out from the centre of the universe and returns back to the centre.
 In our daily lives, If we live using positive Ki we become vibrant energetic beings filled with courage.
 If we live using negative Ki we become weak and retiring.
 Achieved through breath control, relaxation and mental extension...
 Chi, Prana, Magnetism etc.

 KOKYU is the way you move your body and mental extension of energy.
 If you have control of your breathing, remain calm and have strong positive Ki, you are able to move your attacker correctly.